aymankanso/Building-and-Demonstrating-Map-Servers-with-OpenAI-Agents-SDK/README.md

-# Map Servers with OpenAI Agents SDK - Part 2: Implementation
+# Building and Demonstrating Map Servers with OpenAI Agents SDK

-University Assignment - Python implementation of map servers using OpenAI Agents SDK.
+**University Assignment - Complete Implementation**

 **Author:** Ayman Kanso

-This assignment demonstrates the integration of two map servers (OpenStreetMap and OpenRouteService) with the OpenAI Agents SDK, implementing a unified MapAssistant that can handle geocoding, routing, and spatial analysis queries through natural language interaction.
+This project demonstrates the integration of two custom map servers (OpenStreetMap and OpenRouteService) with the OpenAI Agents SDK, implementing a unified MapAssistant that can handle geocoding, routing, and spatial analysis queries through natural language interaction.

+## Overview

+This assignment explores the Model Context Protocol (MCP) concept and implements custom map servers as agent "tools" using the OpenAI Agents SDK.
+The project includes:
+- Analysis of MCP fundamentals and existing map servers
+- Implementation of two custom map servers following MCP conventions
+- Integration with OpenAI AssistantAgent for intelligent query routing
+- Comprehensive testing and live demonstration

 ---